Cyanoject Side Effects

 For Healthcare Professionals

-Applies to cyanocobalamin: compounding powder, injectable solution, intramuscular solution, nasal gel, nasal spray, oral tablet, oral tablet extended release, sublingual tablet
+Applies to cyanocobalamin: compounding powder, injectable solution, intramuscular solution, nasal gel, nasal spray, oral tablet, oral tablet extended release, sublingual liquid, sublingual lozenge, sublingual tablet.

 More about Cyanoject (cyanocobalamin)